MilesMcBain/datapasta/README.md

 This package is made possible by [mdlincon's clipr](https://github.com/mdlincoln/clipr), and Hadley's packages [tibble](https://github.com/hadley/tibble) and [readr](https://github.com/hadley/tibble) (for data-type guessing).
 I especially appreciate `clipr's` thoughtful approach to the clipboard on Linux, which pretty much every other R clipboard package just nope'd out on.

 # Future developments
-I am interested in expanding the types of objects suported by the output functions `dpaste` and `dmdclip`.
+I am interested in expanding the types of objects supported by the output functions `dpaste` and `dmdclip`.
 Feel free to contribute your ideas to the open issues.